This was originally posted on my old blog on 5/27/14. I have edited it to reflect the necessary updates.

 Don’t ask me why, but my mother had also bought me a Malibu Christie doll.
 This is what she looked like fresh out of the package.
 Mom hated this doll with a passion.
 At the sight of this doll, Mom would do a half-hour diatribe about how dark Christie’s skin was, how that bright yellow swimsuit made her skin look even darker, and how Mattel intentionally made the Christie doll look “ugly” (her word, not mine) so that people would not want to buy it.

-Despite my mother’s skin color issues, I never learned how to like or dislike someone because of their skin tone.
+Despite my mother’s obvious skin color issues, I never learned how to like or dislike someone because of their skin tone.
 To me, a girl was pretty because she was pretty–not because she had light or dark skin.
 I didn’t get at the time that my mother was calling the Christie doll ugly because of her very dark skin.
-Thank God I learned in that same year that my mother didn’t always have the right answers.
-She helped me with my reading homework one night, which got me laughed at by the entire class the next day.
+Thank God I learned in that same year that my mother didn’t always have the right answers (she helped me with my reading homework one night, which got me laughed at by the entire class the next day).
 Live and learn.

 Malibu Christie was never ugly to me.
 I had never seen big eyes, a bulby nose, full cheeks, and thick lips on a fashion doll.
 Christie looked more like me than all of my Barbies.
-My only problem with her was that her hair was bone straight–too straight to do anything with.
+And Mom thought that she was ugly.
+My only problem with Christie was that her hair was bone straight–too straight to do anything with.
 I was a hairstylist in the rough, after all, and straight hair was boring hair.

 This is what my Christie doll looks like today.
 She is several decades older, and she has been the reigning Queen of my collection.
 For years, I have covered her hair, because half of it had been snatched out from having curlers put in too tightly (I was six!
 I thought it would help!).
 I have recently re-rooted her with a full head of Natural hair, which I think gives her a timeless, Angela Bassett kind of vibe now.